plooney81/DOM-Starter-Code/README.md

-# Starter Code for DOM Programming.
+# Starter Code for DOM Programming

 ## Revenge of the Mad Libs